lpender/ecotonics_blog/_posts/2018-01-23-testing-js-clients-with-rspec.markdown

 ## Introduce Ruby to your Repo

-Open your React repository and follow the instructions below:
+Open your React/Vue/SPA repository and follow the instructions below:

 ```
 $ bundle init